SKERIK Quartet

 Wed, Jun 04

 Tickets: $25.50 - $55.50 (price includes $5.50 processing and ticketing fee) 7:00 show: Doors @ 6:00 From Dallas, TX and resident of the Bay since 2015, Kelyn has played professionally since the age of 16 and has performed with or opened for such luminous musicians as Lucky Peterson, Wynton Marsalis, Archie Shepp, Bernie Worrell, Dolly Parton, Stanley Clarke, Snarky Puppy, Herlin Riley, Robert Randolph, Lionel Richie, the Skatalites, Emily King and Alanis Morissette.
 He sings, philosophizes, and celebrates life and living with his guitar, transcending genre and label, only wanting to be called honest and human.
 In addition to managing and producing bands and recording sessions here in the Bay, Kelyn leads his own band called The Night Above Us whose new album is poised for release this year.
 Having performed the Black Cat many times over the years, this will be Kelyn's first leading date.
-Band Lineup: Kelyn Crapp, guitar, vocals Kevin Wongs, keyboards Sheldon Alexander, drums *plus special guests*
+Band Lineup: Kelyn Crapp, guitar, vocals Kevin Wong, keyboards Sheldon Alexander, drums *plus special guests*

 Domo Branch